jungleworks/FlightmapSDKDemo-Android/README.md

 -A developer can see that the access token is Initialize in Application class named  {FlightMapApplication}
 - On how to intialize a access token within a Activity or Fragment please check Activity {PressForMarkerActivity in Demo App}

+#  Features

+# Simple map
+- Simply Load A Map with Custom Style Url  of Dark and Light Them .Reference Class - SimpleMapviewActivity.java

+# Bulk Annotations
+- Load annotations marker in bulk  to the map via a geojson file from assets folder.Reference Class - AddMarkerinBulkActivity.java

+# Dynamic Markers
+- Update the position of a Marker Annoation  with the tap of a button.
+Reference Class - DynamicMarkerViewController.java

+# Add  Marker annotation on tap of Map
+- Add marker annotation to the map by tapping onto a coordinate Reference Class - PressForMarkerActivity.java

+# Marker Rotation with bearing
+- Rotate a marker annotation image smoothly by providing the bearing and pass the new image in BitMap Utils for rotation.
+Reference Class - RotateMarkerActivity.java

+# Polygon
+- Add a polygon to the map with  cooridnates of lattitude & longitude  from arraylist.
+Reference Class - DynamicMarkerChangeActivity.java

+# Polyline
+- Add a polyline to the map with  cooridnates of lattitude & longitude  from arraylist.
+Reference Class - PolylineActivity.java

+# Animation Types of Camera
+- Different type of camera animations to zoom in and zoom out map to a desired coordinates  that are available.
+Reference Class - CameraAnimationTypeActivity.java

+# Info Window
+- Set a Default  infow window on marker tap .
+Reference Class - InfoWindowActivity.java

+# Custom Infow Window with custom marker icon
+- Change a layout of infowindow  and set a marker from drawable  image .Reference Class - DynamicInfoWindowAdapterActivity.java

+# User Location & Tracking Modes
+ - Show user current  location on map .
+Refernce Controllers .
+Reference Class- LocationComponentActivationActivity.java

+ - Change user current location icon with a custom drawble image which have to be mentioned in Style file .
+Reference Class - CustomLocationIcon.java